Tamara Hershey, Ph.D., Principal Investigator and Professor

 Psychiatry, Neurology and Radiology Departments

 Dr. Hershey has a PhD in neuropsychology and postdoctoral training in neuroimaging.
 Her lab has been supported by NIH and foundations for the past 15 years.
-In addition to her science, she is the deputy director for the Neuroimaging Labs, chair of the Neuroscience PhD Admissions committee and the president-elect of the Academic Womens Network at WUSM.
+In addition to her science, she is Lab Chief of the Neuroimaging Labs, chair of the Neuroscience PhD Admissions committee and the president-elect of the Academic Womens Network at WUSM.
 She has mentored numerous undergraduate, graduate and medical students, postdocs and junior faculty in clinical neuroscience fields, and co-directed a Peer Mentoring Program at WUSM for several years.

 Sarah Eisenstein, Ph.D.